Anduin2017/AnduinOS-Docs/Install/Install-An-App-Store.md

     AnduinOS currently does not have a definitive development direction or distinguishing focus.
 As a result, beyond apt, it does not come pre-configured with any user software management system or store.
 This provides flexibility, allowing users to choose their preferred solution.
 Flatpak, combined with Flathub, is highly recommended for those seeking a modern graphical app store experience.

+    So, AnduinOS does not come with a pre-installed Software Store.
+This allows you to choose the Software Store that best fits your needs.

 ## Option 1 - Install Flatpak and Flathub as a Software Store

 Follow these simple steps to start using Flatpak as a Software Store on AnduinOS.